Dried Peppermint Guide: Selection, Storage & Health Benefits

 Common Mistakes to Avoid

-• Overuse: Too much can overpower a dish — start with a small amount and adjust to taste.
+• Overuse: Too much can overpower a dish — start with small amounts and adjust to taste.

 • Adding Too Early in Cooking: Mint loses potency when cooked too long — stir into sauces or sprinkle on finished dishes.

-• Ignoring Compatibility: Peppermint doesn’t always play nice with citrus or floral flavors unless carefully balanced.
+• Ignoring Compatibility: Peppermint doesn't always pair well with citrus or floral flavors without careful balancing.

-• Using Stale Herbs: If it smells weak or dusty, toss it out — old herbs won’t deliver the flavor punch you’re looking for.
+• Using Stale Herbs: If it smells weak or dusty, replace it — old herbs won't deliver the expected flavor.

 Spice Cabinet with Organized Herbs